 I filled up my water bottle from the tap, grabbed a few snacks, and laced up my hiking boots.
 The drive to the trailhead should have taken 20 minutes, but the landscape along the way was so gorgeous I kept stopping to take photos.
 Eventually, after taking turns onto roads that seemed less and less likely to be public, I reached a dead end at a washed out bridge and, thankfully, a trailhead marker for the Entry Run Trail.

 I was all alone in the bright yellow woods next to a stream that was somewhere between babbling and roaring.
 The cold clear water was running strong between me and the actual start of the mile-long ascent I was hoping to make.
-I love few things more than hopping across rocks to cross a stream, but these were just far enough apart, and the water was rushing just fast enough, that I couldn’t make myself do it.
+There are few things more fun than hopping across rocks to cross a stream, but these were just far enough apart, and the water was rushing just fast enough, that I couldn’t make myself do it.
 I walked up and down the edge of the stream to see if I could find a better place to cross.
 I found several good strong walking sticks that might help steady me on my way.
 But I just couldn’t do it.

 I turned and walked back down the road I’d driven in on for a few minutes to at least feel the air and openness and the solitude, and promised myself I’d come back to this trail someday better prepared, because it looked like a fun one.
 A little over a mile long sharp ascent up the mountain, and then a return on a slightly different path.
 It’ll be a good excuse for me to come back.
 And I will come back!